Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Highlighting your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

 - Providing a professional closing and your contact details